thenaterhood/gscreenshot/README.md

 * Control+C copies the screenshot to the clipboard
 * Escape quits the application

+## Contributing
+Find a problem?
+Have something to add?
+Just think gscreenshot is super cool? gscreenshot accepts contributions!

+### Contributing Code
+Please base pull requests off of and open pull requests against the 'dev' branch. 'master' is reserved for stable code.
+You may be asked to rebase your code against the latest version of the 'dev' branch if there's been a flurry of activity before your contribution.

+Pull requests may not be merged right away!
+Don't take offense, sometimes it just takes a little while to get to them.

+### Opening Issues
+Don't worry about categorizing your issue properly, it'll get taken care of on this end.

 ## Requirements
 * Python 3
 * Scrot